google/zetasql/docs/debugging_functions.md

 When `try_expression` is evaluated:

-+ If the evaluation of `try_expression` does not produce an error, then `IFERROR` returns the result of `try_expression` without evaluating `catch_expression`.
++ If the evaluation of `try_expression` doesn't produce an error, then `IFERROR` returns the result of `try_expression` without evaluating `catch_expression`.
 + If the evaluation of `try_expression` produces a system error, then `IFERROR`